discordjs/guide/guide/popular-topics/permissions.md

 <branch version="11.x">

 ::: tip
-The expression `role.permissions` returns a number which needs to be converted to a Permissions object for this to work as described here.
+The expression `role.permissions` returns a number that needs to be converted to a Permissions object for this to work as described here.
 We covered how to achieve this in the section "[Converting permission numbers to Objects](/popular-topics/permissions.md#converting-permission-numbers)"
 :::

 </branch>